codepath/android_guides/Using-DialogFragment.md

 ### Runtime Dimensions

-In certain situations, you may want to set the height and width of the `DialogFragment` at runtime during creation.
+In certain situations, you may want to explicitly set the height and width of the `DialogFragment` at runtime during creation.
 This can be done easily with `getDialog().getWindow()` as follows.
 In the XML simply set the root layout to `wrap_content` with:

 ```xml
 <!-- fragment_edit_name.xml -->